-For money tips that are really reliable, your best bet is an independent financial adviser.
+For some 2020 vision on your money over the next 10 years, your best bet is an independent financial adviser.
 Look ahead to a brighter future with some help from Unbiased’s finest and wisest.
 Tips compiled by Nick Green.

 What are the best ways to build up savings?
 How much should you spend day-to-day, and what should you set aside for future plans and your pension?
 What’s the best way to save for your first home?
 How can you choose the right investments?
-Most important of all, how can you make a financial plan you’ll stick to?
+Most important of all, how can you make a financial plan that will serve you throughout the coming decade?

 Tips on financial planning

 1. Don’t plan your life around your finances – plan your finances around your life.

 Craig Palfrey (certified financial planner at Penguin Wealth).

 2. Divide your financial plan into three parts: Essentials, The Future, and Living for Today.
 Essentials should be around half your income, saving for The Future should be around 20 per cent, while Living for Today might be the remaining 30 per cent.
 Try to maintain this balance even if your costs and income change over time.